-The 2011 census had the city’s population as 883,391, with a Census Metropolitan Area (CMA) population of 1,236,324.
+The 2016 census had the city’s population as 934,243, with a Census Metropolitan Area (CMA) population of 1,323,783.
 Mercer ranks Ottawa with the second highest quality of living of any large city in the Americas, and 14th highest in the world.
-It is also rated it the second cleanest city in Canada, and third cleanest city in the world.
-In 2012, the city was ranked by MoneySense as the best community in Canada in which to live for the third consecutive year.
+Living in Ottawa also means that you’ll be living in the second cleanest city in Canada, and the third cleanest city in the world.
+In 2017, the city was ranked by MoneySense as the best community in Canada in which to live.

 Ottawa is a vibrant and youthful city, with two large universities dominating the city centre: University of Ottawa and Carleton University.
-As the capital city, it boasts beautiful architecture, a bustling downtown core and interesting neighborhoods.
+As the capital city, it boasts beautiful architecture, a bustling downtown core, and a diverse range of interesting neighborhoods.

-Ottawa has four distinct seasons, with the winter admittedly much colder to what many immigrants would be used to.
-Cold snaps occur from late October, with snow falling from December to March.
+Ottawa has four distinct seasons, with the winter much colder than what many immigrants may be accostomed to.
+Cold snaps occur from November onward, with snow falling from December to March, and sometimes into April.
 Cold weather can be expected to last until April, and dressing accordingly is an essential lesson to learn for any new immigrant.
-The average January minimum temperature is -14.8 °C (5.4 °F).
+The average January minimum temperature is -14.8°C (5.4°F).

 The spring is short and fresh, with some rain showers and fair, mild weather, and usually lasts from April to May.